Bjornstad Logo

 Purpose and Scope

 The purpose of this document is to act as the official guide for Reenactment Authenticity within the Vikings of Bjornstad.
-In the case of any potential conflict with the published Authenticity Guide of Vikings North America, our parent organization, the rules of the parent organization take precedence.
-All standards and guidelines will remain in effect until officially edited and a new Authenticity Guide is published; the exception being in the case of safety, or conflict with the Vikings of Bjornstad, Vikings North America Constitution, Local and National Laws and Ordinances.
+All standards and guidelines will remain in effect until officially edited and a new Authenticity Guide is published; the exception being in the case of safety, or conflict with State Laws, National Laws and/or Ordinances.

 This guide will act as the basic standard for all individuals participating in Viking reenactment within The Vikings of Bjornstad.